ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ### Compiler versions

-You can build Mbed OS with the Arm Compiler and GUN Arm Embedded toolchains.
+You can build Mbed OS with the Arm Compiler and GNU Arm Embedded toolchains.
 The currently supported versions are:

 | Compiler| Download location | Name in Mbed CLI |
 | --- | --- | --- |